phpredis/phpredis/README.markdown

 make && make install
 </pre>

-You can generate a debian package for PHP5, accessible from Apache 2 by running `./mkdeb-apache2.sh`.
+You can generate a debian package for PHP5, accessible from Apache 2 by running `./mkdeb-apache2.sh` or with `dpkg-buildpackage` or `svn-buildpackage`.

-This extension exports a single class, `Redis`.
+This extension exports a single class, `Redis` (and `RedisException` used in case of errors).

 Install on OSX
 ==============